-- There are minimal amount of moving parts in it such as number of classes.
+- There is a minimal amount of moving parts in it such as a number of classes.
 If there is less to remember, it means there is less to clean up and maintain.

 - It goes through all testing.
 Code could be dirty even in case most of it goes through testing.

 - The code is simpler to maintain.
 It means that less time will be spent on the improvements in the future.

 Refactoring is an important element of the entire process of creating and further optimizing any software.
 It also plays a special part as a complement to the design.
 If you think about the architecture of the program in advance, you can avoid subsequent expensive rework.
 Improving your code should not be neglected because it is the best way to speed up your work in the future.
 Want to know how to refactor code or learn more about what refactoring means?
 Our team of experienced developers at Dedicated Teams will be happy to help you.
 Contact us here!